 Terms of Submission: Papers must be submitted on the understanding that they have not been published elsewhere and are not currently under consideration by any other publisher.
 The submitting author is responsible for ensuring that the article’s publication has been approved by all the other coauthors.
 It is also the authors’ responsibility to ensure that the articles emanating from a particular institution are submitted with the approval of the necessary institution.
 Submit it to firstname.lastname@example.org

-Click here to download : KIJTS Paper Template, KIJTS Copyright Form
+Click here to download : KALANJIYAM Paper/ Research Article Template, KIJTS Copyright Form

 Peer Review Process: All manuscripts are subject to peer review and are expected to meet standards of academic excellence.
 If approved by the editor, submissions will be considered by peer-reviewers, whose identities will remain anonymous to the authors.